VMois/vmois.github.io/help-ukraine.md

 ---
 layout: page
 title: Help Ukraine!
-subtitle: Russia has invaded Ukraine.
+subtitle: russia has invaded Ukraine.
 Ukraine needs help to protect itself.
 ---

 There are a couple of things you can do to support Ukraine: